-There are limited retail facilities in Clonegal.
-Clonegal has not availed of the commercial opportunity to serve an extensive retail catchment.
+There are limited retail facilities in Hacketstown.
+Hacketstown has not fully availed of the commercial opportunity to serve an extensive retail catchment.
 There is opportunity to promote further retail, restaurant and professional service facilities.
-Poor information technology access is locally regarded as an impediment to progress.

 - Additional retail space should be provided within the development area to meet local demands and this will have to be of an appropriate scale and location so as to ensure that such retail space provides for local needs, does not detract from the town centre facilities and links effectively with the existing town centre so that there may be commercial synergy. - It is acknowledged that appropriate services and facilities will have to be provided within the developing areas to meet needs.
 Within the town the aim will be to ensure that sufficient retail facilities are located within the local catchment areas.